 Reflux: To flow back or return.

-Regurgitation: To expel the contents of the stomach in small amounts, short of vomiting.
+Regurgitation: The backward flow of the contents of the stomach into the throat or mouth in small amounts, short of vomiting.